 Check your watchOS and your Series model.

-As we mentioned earlier, this feature is only available on Apple Watch Series 4 and higher models.
+As mentioned earlier, this feature is only available on Apple Watch Series 4 and higher models.
 And the watch must use watchOS 7 or above.

 So if you are using Apple Watch Series 3 or older models, you will not be able to locate the feature on the Settings app on your Apple Watch.

-From what we understand, the reason for this is that the feature requires complex machine learning algorithms to detect motion and ambient sound via the microphone, and that requires the higher processing power of a Series 4 or higher.
+From what we understand, the reason for this is that the feature requires complex machine learning algorithms to detect motion and ambient sound via the microphone, requiring a Series 4 or higher processing power.

 Toggle on your handwashing settings

-The biggest reason that the Handwashing feature is not working on your Apple Watch is that you may not have turned on the Timer.
+The biggest reason the Handwashing feature is not working on your Apple Watch is that you may not have turned on the Timer.

-- In Settings > Handwashing on your Apple Watch or the Watch app > Handwashing on your paired iPhone, make sure you have the Timer switch turned on
+- Make sure you have the Timer switch turned on in Settings > Handwashing on your Apple Watch or the Watch app > Handwashing on your paired iPhone.

-- Try restarting your Apple Watch, recheck the settings, and then attempt handwashing
+- Try restarting your Apple Watch, rechecking the settings, and then attempt handwashing.

 - Check that you turned significant locations on your iPhone’s location services for system settings.